xarantolus/bromite-build/README.md

 # bromite-build
-This repository contains scripts to build [Bromite](https://github.com/bromite/bromite) from source.
+This repository contains scripts to build and edit [Bromite](https://github.com/bromite/bromite) from source.
 Since I couldn't get a normal build to work, the build happens inside a Docker container.

 Note that currently only a build for `arm64` is compiled.

 This repository also contains my own patches for Bromite, of which there currently aren't many.

-I'm also working on a few scripts to make creating patches etc. easier, but my current workflow isn't very good.
+This repository contains a [dev container](https://code.visualstudio.com/docs/devcontainers/containers) configuration, significantly simplifying the setup.

 ### Usage
-First you should make sure you have a machine that is powerful enough to run this build.
+First you should make sure you have a machine that is powerful -enough to run this build.
 I recommend having at least 16GB of RAM and a powerful processor.

 Then make sure you have `make` installed.
 On Ubuntu, you can install it with `sudo apt install make`.